corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 When upgrading a node to Corda 4.12, you must run the Transaction Validator Utility (TVU) tool included in the Corda 4.12 release package.
 This is a sanity check that runs all existing node transactions through the external verifier.
 It highlights any issues with the node’s existing backchain so you do not run into any unexpected ledger problems during or after the upgrade.

-If there will be pre-4.11 nodes operating on the network following a node's upgrade to 4.12, you must also run the TVU tool on those older nodes that will likely interact with the upgraded one.
-This is to ensure that if an older node sends the upgraded node a transaction backchain then it will be able to process it.
+If there are any pre-4.11 nodes operating on the network following a node's upgrade to 4.12, you must also run the TVU tool on those older nodes that will likely interact with the upgraded ones.
+This is to ensure that if an older node sends a transaction backchain to the upgraded node, the upgraded node will be able to process it.

 The TVU is only compatible with Corda database schemas from version 4.11 onwards.
-Therefore in order to validate a pre-4.11 database it must be upgraded to the Corda 4.11 schema.
+Therefore, to validate a pre-4.11 database, you must upgrade it to the Corda 4.11 schema.

 For more information about TVU and its features, go to the [Transaction Validator Utility]({{< relref "node/operating/tvu/_index.md" >}}) section.

 The example use cases in this guide validates transactions without any additional options.

-#### Validating Corda 4.10 nodes and earlier
+#### Validating Corda 4.10 and earlier nodes

-To validate a pre-4.11 node:
+To validate a pre-4.11 node, perform the following steps:

 1. Drain the node.
    You must perform this step so there are no in-flight transactions when the node is stopped.
 Not draining the node could lead to these transactions not being checked by TVU, potentially causing issues later on.
 3. Stop the node.
 4. Make a backup of the node database.
 5. Copy the node's configuration files into a backup location and change the database settings to point at the backup database.
-6. Place the Database Manager JAR into the backup location.
+6. Place the Database Manager JAR in the backup location.
 7. Run the Database Manager tool to upgrade the backed-up database to the 4.11 schema:
    ```
    $ java -jar tools-database-manager-4.11.4.jar execute-migration
    ```
-8. Place the TVU JAR into the backup location.
+8. Place the TVU JAR in the backup location.
 9. Run the TVU:
    ```
    $ java -jar corda-tools-transaction-validator-4.12-RC01.jar